 Growth And Popularity:

+Why is pickleball so popular?
 With an estimated 3.5 million players in the United States alone, pickleball has seen a recent boom in popularity.
 As a result, organizations like the USA Pickleball Association (USAPA) and the Professional Pickleball Association (PPA) were created.
 These groups have aided in sports promotion, rule and regulation creation, and professional event organization.

 Pickleball has a growing number of professional tournaments, including the US Open Pickleball Championships, the Tournament of Champions, and the Margaritaville USA Pickleball National Championships.
 These tournaments offer significant prize money, attracting top players from around the world.
 For example, In 2021, winners of the men’s and women’s singles competitions at the US Open Pickleball Championships received $25,000 each from a total prize pool of over $500,000.